protofire/Cardano-SmartDB/example/docs/installation.md

 Replace `<version_number>` with the actual version of Node.js you want to switch to.

-By following these steps, you will have `nvm` set up on your system, allowing for flexible Node.js version management tailored to your development needs.

 ### Obtaining Blockfrost API Keys

 To interact with the Cardano blockchain through our project, you will need to obtain API keys from Blockfrost, a service that provides access to the Cardano blockchain data.
 You'll require separate keys for each network you intend to work with: Mainnet, Preview testnet, and Preprod testnet.